abdulbaqi/abdulbaqi.github.io/_posts/2017-12-19-express-authentication.md

 excerpt:
 ---

 In a [previous]({% post_url 2017-12-18-nodejs %}) post, I took you into a deep dive to create a RESTful nodejs express app.
-One component which was missing in the user authentication function.
+One component which was missing is the user authentication function.
 In this post, I would like to build a minimalist app for user authentication sitting on the shoulder of some ready-made express modules.

 ## Modules to Use